 How To Make Handmade Candles With Oyster Shells

-These handmade oyster shell candles would be a lovely gift for someone.
+These oyster shell candles would be a lovely handmade gift for friends.
 Whether as a housewarming, dinner party or even a birthday gift.
 They are unique gifts for a minimal cost.
 The only price is for the wax and gift wrap.
 If you repurposed old candles, you could make them for almost nothing.

 They are presented in a DIY nautical-themed gift box to make the gift even more special and keep with the handmade candles’ seaside theme.